Clinical Negligence Article

 A decline in mental health has the ability to affect ANYONE.
 I am instructed in a number of cases where a number of Trusts have failed to adequately risk assess and recognise and manage 'red flags', leaving families unskilled in coping to deal with 'sick' relatives.
 I become involved when the signs were there, but were not acted upon.
 I have increasingly seen Trusts investigate why significant harm has been caused under their duty of candour.
 Whether there will be changes to mental health provision learnt from the findings remains to be seen.
 What is in no doubt is that this is not a problem that is going to go away.

-More than ever in these times I am appealing to everybody to look out for one another and be aware.
+More than ever in these times we are appealing to everybody to look out for one another and be aware.

 For more information contact Leonie Millard in our Clinical Negligence department via email or phone on 01254 770517.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.